ryan-roemer/loose-bits/_posts/2013-09-08-sphinx-bootstrap-theme-bootstrap-3.md

-Thanks to the awesome work by [MiCHiLU](https://github.com/MiCHiLU), the Sphinx Bootstrap Theme can easily switch between Bootstrap v2.x and v3.x with full support for all of the features, including [Bootswatch][bootswatch] CSS extensions!
+Thanks to the awesome work by [MiCHiLU](https://github.com/MiCHiLU), the Sphinx Bootstrap Theme can easily switch between Bootstrap v2.x and v3.x with full support for all of the features, including [Bootswatch][bootswatch] CSS extensions.

 <!-- more start -->

 ## Changes: v0.2.0 - v0.3.0

-It's been a while since I have posted updates to the theme, so here is the laundry list of all of the goodness added to the theme since my last blog post.
+It's been a while since I have posted updates for the theme, so here is the laundry list of all of the goodness added to the theme since my last blog post.